lsalik2/slkards-temp-guide/README.md

 | Epic         | ⭐⭐⭐⭐| #174 - Chimera Mutt |  41  |
 | Legendary    | ⭐⭐⭐⭐⭐| SECRET |  12  |

 Kards that have a higher rarity will spawn very scarcely, and hold a lot more value than a lower rarity kard.
 They also have slight advantages when battling.
-Each series has at least one 4-star kard, but not every series has a 5-star.
+Each series has seven 1-star, six 2-stars, five 3-stars, three 4-stars and one 5-stars (except for Ultimate Arcana, which has thirteen 3-stars, eight 4-stars and one 5-stars).

 #### Series List